Therapy and Treatment of Personality Disorders

 Sensation, Imagery, Cognition, Interpersonal Relationships, and Biology).
 What

-ways does her imagery connect with her problems, presenting symptoms, and signs?
+what ways does her imagery connect with her problems, presenting symptoms, and

+signs?
 Does he suffer from cognitive deficits and distortions?
-What is the extent and
+What is the

-quality of the patient's interpersonal relationships?
-Does the subject suffer
+extent and quality of the patient's interpersonal relationships?
+Does the

-histories and the interactions between the various techniques used.
+personalities and past histories and the interactions between the various

 So what's the use of theorizing in psychology?
 Why not simply revert to trial